suman-saurabh-das/codevolution-tutorials/react-js-fundamentals/README.md

   - run the app `npm run start`

 ## Status
-- React JS Fundamentals is completed in 5th February 2022.
+- React JS Fundamentals is completed on 5th February 2022.

 ## Credits
 List of contributors: